General Data Protection Regulation (GDPR)

 Schaumburg, IL 60173

 - Personal Data shall only be processed based on the legal basis explained in section 2 above, except where such interests are overridden by the fundamental rights and freedoms of the Data Subject which will always take precedent.
-If the Data Subject has provided specific additional Consent to the processing, then such consent may be withdrawn at any time (but may then result in an inability to fulfil travel requirements).
+If the Data Subject has provided specific additional Consent to the processing, then such consent may be withdrawn at any time (but may then result in an inability to fulfill travel requirements).

-- CREATIVE GROUP, INC. will not use personal data for any monitoring or profiling activity or process, and will not adopt any automated decision making processes.
+- CREATIVE GROUP, INC. will not use personal data for any monitoring or profiling activity or process, and will not adopt any automated decision-making processes.

 6. Transfers to Third Parties

-To fulfil the travel arrangements for a Data Subject it will in most cases be necessary to process personal data via a third party (these will include but are not limited to airlines, hotels, car hire companies, and Visa or Passport companies).
+To fulfill the travel arrangements for a Data Subject it will in most cases be necessary to process personal data via a third party (these will include but are not limited to airlines, hotels, car hire companies, and Visa or Passport companies).
 Personal Data shall only be transferred to, or processed by, third party companies where such companies are necessary for the fulfilment of the travel arrangements.

 Personal Data shall not be transferred to a country or territory outside the European Economic Area (EEA) unless the transfer is made to a country or territory recognised by the EU as having an adequate level of Data Security, or is made with the consent of the Data Subject, or is made to satisfy the Legitimate Interest of CREATIVE GROUP, INC. in regard to its contractual arrangements with its clients.

 All internal group transfers of Personal Data shall be subject to written agreements under the Company’s Intra Group Data Transfer Agreement (IGDTA) for internal Data transfers which are based on Standard Contractual Clauses recognized by the European Data Protection Authority.

 Appendix – Definitions of certain terms referred to above: